English | Français

 The research for this exhibition was possible with support from London Room at London Public Library, Local History Room at Richview Branch, Toronto Public Library, and the Legion Magazine.
 The Regimental Headquarters, The RCR, Petawawa Military Museums, and Museum London helped by searching their holdings to ensure that no stone was left unturned.
 The Art Bank, Stevens E3, CANADIGM, Obre Projects, STQRY, Studio Mondu, Astley Gilbert, Signature Graphics, and Total Fine Arts made an essential contribution to the logistics of this exhibition.

 We also wish to acknowledge the support of several individuals who promptly answered our questions or requests while trying to assemble a puzzle with many missing pieces.
-In no specific order, they are: Major General (retired) Frank Norman, Brigadier General (retired) Philip Spencer, Colonel (retired) Joseph Aitchison, Colonel (retired) Robert Elms, Major Matthew Coughlin, Captain Scott Robinson, Captain (retired) Roy Goldik, Captain (retired) Ray Fleming, Captain (retired) Michael O’Leary, Chief Warrant Officer (retired) Don Reily, Master Corporal (retired) Richard Howard, Dr. Robert Shipley, Cameron Tingley, Jocelyn Brooke, August Macdonnell, Theresa Regnier, Amanda Jamieson, Annika Lauffer, Alanna Rayner, Lauren Millett, Margaret Fraser, Ben Fuller, Amber Lloydlangston, Cassandra Getty, Marylin Murray, Bill Sandford, Zenon Andruszynzyn, Paul Culliton, Petru-Ioan Obreja, Cosmo Tancredi, Kerry Loudoun, Sarah Coates, Kenna Robinson, Beth Spitzig, Ben Norton, Kristin Knoll, Bill Majovsky, Steve Karpik, Marley Vance, Paul Meath, Kyoko Baba, Micca Kendrick, Jelyn Nikka Deang, James Wolfe, Rafal Kowolski, Melanie Peters, Rachel Swift.
+In no specific order, they are: Major General (retired) Frank Norman, Brigadier General (retired) Philip Spencer, Colonel (retired) Joseph Aitchison, Colonel (retired) Robert Elms, Major Matthew Coughlin, Captain Scott Robinson, Captain (retired) Roy Goldik, Captain (retired) Ray Fleming, Captain (retired) Michael O’Leary, Chief Warrant Officer (retired) Don Reily, Master Corporal (retired) Richard Howard, Dr. Robert Shipley, Cameron Tingley, Jocelyn Brooke, August Macdonnell, Theresa Regnier, Amanda Jamieson, Annika Lauffer, Nathan Larsen, Alanna Rayner, Lauren Millett, Margaret Fraser, Ben Fuller, Amber Lloydlangston, Cassandra Getty, Marylin Murray, Bill Sandford, Zenon Andruszynzyn, Ray Fair, Mike Brown, Paul Culliton, Petru-Ioan Obreja, Cosmo Tancredi, Kerry Loudoun, Sarah Coates, Kenna Robinson, Beth Spitzig, Ben Norton, Kristin Knoll, Bill Majovsky, Marley Vance, Paul Meath, Kyoko Baba, Micca Kendrick, Jelyn Nikka Deang, Stephen Thomas, Dave Beattie, James Wolfe, Rafal Kowolski, Justin Scrimshaw, Melanie Peters, Rachel Swift.